-Welcome to the world of Starfish....
+Welcome to the world of Starfish in summer....

 It is an absolute pleasure to have all the children back in school, they are smiley, bubbly and eager to work hard.

-Homework will be set on Mondays and due in the following Monday (or before!) this gives you the option of choosing weeknights or weekends for the homework to be completed.
+Homework will continue to be set on Mondays and due in the following Monday (or before!) this gives you the option of choosing weeknights or weekends for the homework to be completed.
 We will alternate between maths homework and reading homework on a weekly basis.
 In addition to this we ask that children practise their froggy maths sheets and that they read 5 times a week at home for at least 10 minutes.
 This regular reading makes the biggest difference to children's progress in school and should be prioritised.

 Thank you as always for all your support.

-Mrs Stead, Mrs Gorry, Madame Morris and Ms Redfern-Pugh
+Mrs Stead, Mrs Gorry and Ms Redfern-Pugh